 One travels to Butterworth in Penang (located 15 minutes away by ferry from Georgetown), the other to Padang Besar.

-New TBS to Butterworth ETS train timetable starting from the 16th of July 2019:
+New TBS to Butterworth ETS train timetable valid until the 29th of February 2020:

 Tickets prices (harga tiket) for the direct train from TBS to Butterworth cost:

 If you arrive at TBS bus station in the early morning, you could take the ETS train from TBS to Parit Buntar (for commuter connections to Butterworth).

 You then connect to the KTM Komuter Utara train service (northern commuter train) to Bukit Mertajam (3 stops - 20 minutes trip duration), then change trains there for Butterworth (the train departs 5 minutes after arriving at BM, then it's a 2 stop - 10 minutes trip duration to Butterworth).